How metrics can make or break IT operations strategy

 “Between the time you resolve and the time you have to close, if someone is saying we want to measure that, then that really has to be centered around, ‘How’s that helping the customer, how’s that helping the client?’”
 Cole said.
 “That’s the question you would ask in order to justify… measuring something like that.
 If it’s not valuable to the customer, then why even do it?”

-That doesn’t mean timestamps provide no value.
+That doesn’t mean timestamps don’t provide value.
 They can help IT teams make a better case to an organization’s leaders to show them how much time different types of tickets take.
 Being able to say, “Now you understand why I can’t close everything, or I can’t resolve everything because the plate is full, the plate is overflowing,” can be very valuable and help track that.

 In the end, if a business is imposing arbitrary timestamps without strong justification, they are creating another pain point for operators.
 But, if you’re an operator who’s able to defend their activity and their time by creating timestamps, then it becomes a beneficial activity.
 It’s all about creating a balance.

-How should the metrics be collected?
+How should you collect the metrics?

+Other than timestamps, where does data come from for a metric like resolution rate?
+How is it collected and then shared with an organization’s leadership?
 It could come from your ticketing system, or you might be pulling datasets that can regularly produce a report or a graphic for the organization you have a service-level agreement (SLA) with.

 Ideally, an organization should have a ticketing system that can produce those reports.
 For example, an organization could have a system configured so that when a ticket hits, the clock starts, and as soon as it’s closed, the clock ends.
 And the time period between the start and end time is calculated and reported.